CSCI305/CSCI305.github.io/lectures/l32_params2.md

 }
 ```

 For each of these two different interpretations of by-result parameter passing, explain what happens when `f` calls `g`.
-In particular, say exactly what happpens when any change is made to `i` or `A`.
+In particular, say exactly what happens when any change is made to `i` or `A`.

 #### Check Your Learning:

 ##### Solution:
+In the first way, the value of `i` is initially 0 and thus the by-result parameter `j` memory location will be at `A[0]` thus, whatever the result of `g` it will be stored to `A[0]`

+In the second interpretation, the memory location of `j` will not be known until it is needed.
+Thus, if there is a change to the incoming value of `i` (in `g`) that will change the index of `A` to which `j` will be stored.

 ### In Class Exercises